schollz/linkcrawler/README.md

 ### Crawl a site

-First run the database server which will create a hub:
+First run the database server which will create a LAN hub:

 ```sh
 $ ./boltdb-server